Our associate governance experts, Fred Birkett, Fiona Stagg and Ian Preston, helped us with this article.

 Be clear about why you're doing it

 It should be about keeping your board effective.
-For example, if you have a small number of governors, it might be more effective to not have committees.
+For example, if you have a small number of governors or trustees, it might be more effective to not have committees.

-But, this model doesn’t work for everyone – some schools can be resistant to letting go of committees.
+But, this model doesn’t work for everyone – some boards can be resistant to letting go of committees.

-Without committees, it will fall to individual governors to have a detailed understanding of a specific area to then feedback to the board You need a clear agenda to keep you on track with what you should be doing
+Without committees, it will fall to individuals to have a detailed understanding of a specific area to feedback to the board You need a clear agenda to keep you on track with what you should be doing (find